marcozwyssig/artifex/ARCHITECTURE-ASSESSMENT.md

 ### Overall Status: 🟢 **EXCELLENT - Production Ready**

-The Maestro codebase has been successfully reorganized into a **perfect Domain-Driven Design (DDD) layered architecture**.
+The Artifex codebase has been successfully reorganized into a **perfect Domain-Driven Design (DDD) layered architecture**.
 All identified issues have been resolved, and the structure is **100% consistent** across all services.

 **Completion Level:**
 - ✅ Structure: 100% Complete